Botanical Name: Magnolia x soulangeana

 Habit: A deciduous, small tree or broad shrub reaching 20 to 25 feet tall with a rounded crown and often grown in a multi-trunked shrubby form.
 Bark is light gray, mottled, and smooth.

-Flower: Emerge dramatically on bare limbs in early spring.
+Flower: Flowers emerge on bare limbs in early spring.
 The saucer-shaped blossoms (4 to 8” in diameter) are pink with white interiors and are a perfect (bisexual) flower.
-Since it blooms so early in the year, hard freezes or winter winds may kill the buds outright.
+Since it blooms so early in the year, hard freezes or winter winds may quickly kill the buds.

 Fruit: A cone-like aggregate of follicles, 2 to 3” long is produced in late summer.
 The brown fruits split open to expose the orange, interior seeds.
 They are ornamentally insignificant and rarely produced.

 Interesting Fact: This hybrid was first bred by French plantsman Etienne Soulange-Bodin (1774-1846).
-He crossed Magnolia denudata with Magnolia liliiflora in 1820 and was highly impressed with the resulting progeny’s first flowering in 1826.
+He crossed the Yulan Magnolia (Magnolia denudata) with the Lily Magnolia (Magnolia liliiflora) in 1820 and was highly impressed with the resulting progeny’s first flowering in 1826.